 What does the FM Deposit Hold – See SM mean?

 This error message is most likely to reflect in the account statements of individuals that have their checks not going through.
 It is important for the bank customer to note that this hold on checks is in no way permanent.
 It is a simple temporary hold on checks that did not go through.

 You would most likely be getting this message if you are a TD bank customer.
 When using the TD Bank mobile app and your check deposit does not go through, you will get a message that message saying FM deposit hold- See SM.

 When you go on to visit a TD bank that is nearest to you, they would tell you that the deposit is scheduled to go through on a particular stipulated date and that you can’t do anything about it.

-What you should do when the FM deposit Hold – See SM reflects on your bank statement.
+What to do when FM Deposit Hold – See SM Reflects on your Bank Statement

 As a TD bank customer, if you find this error message on your bank statement, you should simply talk to the management of the TD bank.
 In communicating with the bank, you can enquire to see if they can give you any upfronts from the check that you are waiting to go through.